-Investigation and attention towards the risks to access posed by current Student Loans/BIS evidencing requirements.
+Investigation and attention towards the risks to access posed by current Student Loans/BIS evidencing requirements and processes for students who are estranged from their family.

-The addition of students who are 'estranged from family' to access agreements.
+The addition of students who are 'estranged from family' to university access agreements.

 Higher Education Funding Council (HEFCE)